paritytech/polkadot-sdk-docs/tutorial/step-5/README.md

 ## In the code

 - Let's look at our `test_state()`.
 Not so pretty.
-Also, when we launched a node, it had no initial balance.
+Also, when we launched a node, it had no initial balance when we ran a node.
 Can we do better? yes.
 - start by adding `#[pallet::genesis_config]`.
 The fields of this struct are the pieces of information that your pallet expects to receive from someone (eg. a genesis chain specification).
   For our case, we expect to get a list of accounts and balances.